 Bang Bang Shrimp Pasta

-Bang bang shrimp is a delicious, fried shrimp appetizer known for the sweet and spicy sauce.
+Bang bang shrimp is a delicious, fried shrimp appetizer known for its sweet and spicy sauce.
+In fact, I love the sauce so much that I even used it for Bang Bang Chicken Skewers that you will have to try!
 This recipe uses the same homemade bang bang sauce and adds it to sauteed shrimp and pasta.
 You get all the same great flavors in a main dish.

 Bang Bang Shrimp Pasta Ingredients